 In early September the former Prime Minister, Liz Truss, announced that support on energy would also be afforded to businesses in the form of the EBRS (Energy Bill Relief Scheme).

-The EBRS will be replaced by a new scheme from April 2023 which will be in place for a further 12 months.
-This will be known as the EBDS (Energy Bills Discount Scheme).
+The EBRS has now been replaced by a new scheme from April 2023 which will be in place for a further 12 months.
+This is known as the EBDS (Energy Bills Discount Scheme).

 While wholesale energy costs for businesses are essentially capped at the moment under the EBRS, the new EBDS offers much less protection for businesses.